 Body Harmony for the Seasoned and Young at Heart

-Body Harmony for the Seasoned and Young at Heart is a group that incorporates all of the previous groups listed below into drop-in, twice a week (Wednesday or Friday).
-These programs include physical exercise for the body and cognitive exercises for the mind, time to socialize with others, and monthly education topics.
+Body Harmony for the Seasoned and Young at Heart is a group that incorporates all of the previous groups listed below.
+These programs include physical exercise for the body and cognitive exercises for the mind, and monthly education topics.

 Monthly Topics Include: